eac/turbomode/README.markdown

   1. To reload, Ctrl+\ (or kill -SIGQUIT child_pid)
   2. Note that 'exit' doesn't quite work at the moment.
 Use Ctrl+C to exit.
+  3. To see the list of files that aren't reloadable: puts $SHARED_FEATURES.sort

 ### Setup

 #### Rails